Student project

 Long, Complicated and Disorganized

-In collaboration with the University of Toronto's Innovation Hub, my team sought to ease access to the recreational facilities for the student body.
+In collaboration with the University of Toronto's Innovation Hub, our team set out to improve student access to campus recreational facilities.

 User Research